sax/blog/about.md

 into HTML via XSLT.
 I have shown art at several galleries, and at one point I tried to write and illustrate a graphic novel.
 More recently I have written web applications and system automation using various frameworks.

+Things that I care about in my professional career: testing, refactoring, transparency, object orientation, repeatability, distributed applications, observability.
+I succeed at some more than others.